shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

   - <a href="https://www.linkedin.com/pulse/data-stories-glue-analytics-cycle-kat-greenbrook/">Kat Greenbrook</a>
 </p>
 <br>

+As someone who has frequently lunged into modelling without a cause, I can attest to the pervasive culture of the 'Modelling Silo' in Data Science.
+This 'cycle' is wholly disconnected to pertinent questions and, any useful actionable output.
+T

 ## Model for a reason
 Now that we have been cautioned to think before we model, we can identify how models would be useful to understand playground accessibility in Wellington.